by Howard Fosdick © FolkFluteWorld.com

 One Solution

-The Adler brand has traditionally offered one of the few solutions to this dilemma.
+The Adler brand -- also referred to as Adler Heinrich -- has traditionally offered one of the few solutions to this dilemma.
 They've long produced wood tenors retailing at $100 USD or less.
 Are they worth it?
 That's what this review will tell you.

 First, a bit about the company.
 Adler has been around, in one form or another, for decades as a recorder manufacturer.
 The company has gone through several reorganizations in that time.
 It's even stopped and then restarted manufacturing more than once.
 You might see their instruments referred to under such names as Adler, Johannes Adler, or Adler-Heinrich.